markes131/markes131/README.md

 I'm friendly with positive energy, open-minded, and enthusiastic to opportunities to learn new tech stuff & approaches to solve problems.
 I'm devoted to my passions and vocation paths.
 Problem-solving and curiosity are the things that turn me on.
 I like to help other people and inspire youth to learn science.

-📌 I've just graduated from The EPAM University Program - .NET Development where my main goal was to get an internship, unfortunatelly the company suspended internship program for .NET Juniors in 2023, so I started to work on my portfolio projects in ASP.NET Core.
-If you want an excellent Aspiring Junior .NET Developer, be in touch.

-Soon I'm going to look for job opportunities in Poland - ready to relocate even to Mars if there were IT freaks 👾.
+📌 Soon I will be looking for job opportunities in Poland - ready to relocate even to Mars if there were IT freaks 👾.

 Chekout my LinkedIn for more details about experience and educational paths -> https://www.linkedin.com/in/pmro/